Computational-Cognitive-Musicology-Lab/humdrumR/R/README.md

 ## If

+Generally avoid nested if/else branches.
+A single layer of nesting is the best sollution sometimes, and is acceptable, but beyond that, try to avoid it.

+---

+Generally, you should attempt to make different if/else branches roughly equivalent in scope/complexity.
+If you have cases where one branch is much more complex than the other, can you break it down into smaller pieces in some way?

+---

 If the true or false blocks consist of single short expressions, write the whole thing on one line:

 ```